 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains ocean fish, fish meal, fish oil, corn starch, corn gluten meal and dried egg yolk which may be problematic for cats who suffer from seafood, corn or eggs food allergies.
+Allergen alert: This product contains tuna, fish oil, corn starch, corn gluten meal and soybean oil which may be problematic for cats who suffer from seafood, corn or soy food allergies.

 All the product information on this page is based on data collected from